GNOME/gtk/docs/reference/gtk/building.md

 This option controls whether GTK should use colord for color calibration support in the cups print backend.

-### `gtk_doc` and `man-pages`
+### `gtk_doc`, `man-pages` and `update_screenshots`

-The *gtk-doc* package is used to generate the reference documentation included with GTK.
-By default support for *gtk-doc* is disabled because it requires various extra dependencies to be installed.
+The *gi-docgen* package is used to generate the reference documentation included with GTK.
+By default support for *gi-docgen* is disabled because it requires various extra dependencies to be installed.
-If you have *gtk-doc* and *pandoc* installed and are modifying GTK, you may want to enable *gtk-doc* support by passing in `-Dgtk_doc=true`.

-Additionally, some tools provided by GTK have their own manual pages generated using a similar set of dependencies;
-if you have *xsltproc* then you can generate manual pages by passing `-Dman-pages=true` when configuring the build.
+Introspection needs to be enabled, since the documentation is generated from introspection data.

 ### `introspection`